sauravsharma2524/ai-doctor/README.md

 # Ai-doctor Landing Page

-- LAYOUT
+LAYOUT
- -- Navbar
+ - Navbar
-   -- Pages
+   - Pages
- -- Footer
+ - Footer

-# Total 9 components including the header and footer will be there from which few will be repeated with image's and text's will be changed in them.
+ Total 9 components including the header and footer will be there from which few will be repeated with image's and text's will be changed in them.